rrsoftcz/wbengine-skeleton-app/README.md

 ## Improving this Sample
 WBengine as wbengine-skeleton-application is an open source project and a volunteer effort.
 RRsoft does not have human resources fully dedicated to the mainteniance of this software.
 If you want something to be improved or you want a new feature please submit a Pull Request.

+The WBengine Library project you can found at https://github.com/Bajtlamer/wbengine

 ## License
 WBengine is open-sourced software licensed under the New BSD License.